-Default Value: The application's working directory

-Valid Values: <path> (the folder, with the full path to it)
+Default Value: The application's working directory Valid Values: <path> (the folder, with the full path to it) Changes Take Effect: Immediately compatible-output-priority

 Specifies the folder, including full path to it, in which an application creates temporary files related to network log output.
 If you change the option value while the application is running, the change does not affect the currently open network output.